 If you received care or support from Children 1st (formerly known as the RSSPCC) we can help you to access your records.
 We hold records from throughout our history and can also assist in searching for the records of relatives who were in contact with our services in the past.
 Due to the passage of time some of our records are incomplete, but if you make a request we will endeavour to find any relevant information to your case.

-To request records from the Children 1st archive please download and complete the following documents, and return to us at the above address.
+To request records from the Children 1st archive please download and complete the following documents, and return to us at:

 Children 1st/RSSPCC archive and historical records